OrKoN/pg-queue/README.md

   - `queueName` (string, max 255) - the logic name of the queue.
   - `tableName` (string) - the table name that PgQueue will use to store jobs
   - `pollingInterval` (integer, default = 100) - how often the queue will poll for new messages.
 Don't use very low value to reduce the number of queries.
+  - `fifo` (bool, default = false) - whether the jobs have to be processed in order of insertion.

 - Schedule the jobs from any process: